-In the 2018 valuation model, the income approach is used to value the majority of the income producing properties that are not obsolesced (where land value is greater than the value produced by the income method), as there are an insufficient number and variety of sales to value the different sectors by the market approach.
+In the 2019 valuation model, the income approach is used to value the majority of the income producing properties that are not obsolesced (where land value is greater than the value produced by the income method), as there are an insufficient number and variety of sales to value the different sectors by the market approach.
 The income approach also insures greater uniformity and equalization of values.
 With improving market fundamentals, values by the income method are generally increasing although they generally fall below the value of the sales.
 This may be because there is a very limited inventory of commercial properties overall and relatively few enter the market at any given time.
 This constraint is then compounded by the difficulty of constructing new commercial developments due to limited water availability.

 A ratio study analysis was included in this report although the meaningfulness of the study is diminished due to the limited number of sales.
-The standard statistical measures of valuation performance are presented in the Executive Summary and in the 2017 and 2018 Ratio Analysis charts included in this report.
-Comparison of the 2017 and 2018 Ratio Study Analysis indicates that the statistical measure of assessment level, the weighted mean ratio improved from 87.7% to 88.1%.
-The Coefficient of Dispersion (COD) improved from 19.44% to 16.15% and the Coefficient of Variation (COV) improved from 26.15% to 22.15%.
-The Price-related Differential (PRD) improved from 0.99 to 1.00.
-With the exception of the weighted mean ratio these values are within the IAAO (International Association of Assessing Officers) appraisal guidelines for measures of valuation and show improved sales the weight given to the ratio study should be tempered.
+The standard statistical measures of valuation performance are presented in the Executive Summary and in the 2019 and 2020 Ratio Analysis charts included in this report.
+Comparison of the 2019 and 2020 Ratio Study Analysis indicates that the statistical measure of assessment level, the weighted mean ratio improved from 79.20% to 86.60%.
+The Coefficient of Dispersion (COD) improved from 18.70% to 17.81% and the Coefficient of Variation (COV) improved from 23.27% to 20.64%.
+The Price-related Differential (PRD) improved from 1.03 to 1.02.
+Although the weighted mean ratio and COD values are just outside the IAAO (International Association of Assessing Officers) appraisal guidelines for measures of valuation, they show improvement in both appraisal level and uniformity.
+With a sample size of only 11 improved sales the weight given to the ratio study should be tempered.